-Furthermore, the involvement of various professional figures working in the maritime sector is important, starting with the seafarers that have a vital role to fulfill into the mission of "mitigating the various cybersecurity risks"; obtaining the necessary awareness that will allow them to recognize and avoid cyber threats is just the necessary starting point and further training to develop concrete cyber-skills is the next important step.
-These first/preliminary results that were previously described, are encouraging in terms of willingness to be involved with this challenging issue.
-Future research efforts will be needed to take full advantage of the results that will be the outcome of the implementation of trainings towards creating maritime professionals that will be equipped with the right skills to be involved with the numerous cybersecurity tasks.
+Furthermore, the involvement of various professional figures working in the maritime sector is important, starting with the seafarers that have a vital role to fulfil the mission of "mitigating the various cybersecurity risks"; obtaining the necessary awareness that will allow them to recognise and avoid cyber threats is just the necessary starting point and further training to develop concrete cyber-skills is the next important step.
+These first/preliminary results that have been previously described are encouraging in terms of willingness to be involved in this challenging issue.
+Future research efforts will be needed to take full advantage of the results that will stem from the implementation of trainings towards creating maritime professionals that will be equipped with the right skills to be involved in numerous cybersecurity tasks.